 1.800.203.9091 ext.
 1112

-To make a donation by mail, send your check to
+To make a donation by mail, please send your cheque to

-Please make all checks payable to WE Charity
+Please make all cheques payable to WE Charity